LivePersonInc/developer-center/pages/documents/RichMessaging/VoiceandVideoforiOSSDK/GettingStarted.md

 **Important**: Ensure that your iOS *Base SDK* is set to *9.0* or higher.

-Now continue with the [Project Settings](consumer-experience-voice-video-ios-project-settings.html)
+Now continue with the Project Settings.

 ### Project Settings